Startup idea research

 Text embeddings group posts by meaning, so the math decides what belongs together, not a guess.

-Each cluster is ranked on how acute, frequent, and recent it is.
+Each cluster gets a Pain Signal Score from 0 to 100 for how acute, frequent, and recent it is.
 Only the strongest make the page.

 Nothing here is invented.
 Every item links back to the real conversations it was built from.